I’ll be honest, there aren’t any mainstream vegan TV shows, at least not yet.

 The Vegan Roadie

-There are 3 seasons of The Vegan Roadie on YouTube (no more are being made).
+There are 3 seasons of The Vegan Roadie on YouTube (no more are being made), and they’ve switched a podcast format now.

 It’s basically the vegan answer to the Food Network Show “Diners, Drive-Ins and Dives”.